Mixed Media Textiles & Other Curiosities

 Wendy works primarily in textiles, collage and mixed media, superimposing imagery on painted and sanded canvas or small hand embroidered collages.
 She occasionally goes off on artistic tangents, like constructing a 14-foot, lifelike giraffe sculpture, or painting traffic boxes in downtown Eugene.

 She continues to be fascinated and experiment with various methods of transferring images, designs and patterns to cloth.
-She is considered a forerunner in the various transfer techniques that she has worked extensively with in the last 29 years.
+She is considered a forerunner in the various transfer techniques that she has worked with extensively since 1984.

 Huhn was the recipient of the Quilt Japan Award from the Nihon Vogue Corporation, Tokyo, Japan.